inoueakimitsu/ExcelAgentTemplate/README.md

 Q. What tasks is ExcelAgentTemplate suitable for?
 A. ExcelAgentTemplate is well-suited for automating various business tasks such as data collection, analysis, and report generation.
 It is particularly effective for non-standard tasks and situations that require integration with external data.

-Q. How much do the APIs cost?
-A. API costs depend on usage.
-Check each API's website for details.
-Some offer free plans with usage limits.

-Q. Is commercial use allowed?
-A. Yes, commercial use is permitted.
-The project is provided under the MIT License, allowing free usage, modification, and distribution.
-However, please adhere to the terms of service of each API when using them.

 Q. How can I add new agents?
 A. Please refer to the following: